 Council uses a flexible slate of issue- or action-based advisories.
-These committees are struck as needed throughout the term, and report directly to Council.
-They can be regional, national, discipline- or community-specific, as appropriate for the topic.
+They are struck as needed throughout the term, and report directly to Council.
+These advisory bodies are regional, national, discipline or community-specific, as appropriate for the topic.

 Questions about Council committees may be directed to Equity's Council President Scott Bellis.

-The Council Education and Renewal Committee is responsible for the creation of a comprehensive Council Renewal Plan leading up to the 2021 Council elections.
+The Council Education and Renewal Committee is responsible for the creation of a comprehensive Council Renewal Plan leading up to the 2024 Council elections, and the design and implementation of Council’s ongoing education and training./p>

 The purpose of the Directors, Choreographers, Fight Directors and Intimacy Directors Committee is to provide general linkage to members who work in these disciplines.
 We hope to develop useful resources to support work opportunities as well to hear any concerns and issues that may arise in the field, which may require action in future contract negotiations or policy changes in general.